gnoose/datafeeds-shared/docs/hackathon_steps.md

 # Goals

 - Get familiar with building urjanet scrapers.
-- Explore running scrapers with a different model for parallel computing.
+- Explore running scrapers with a different model for distributed computing.

 # Background